MouliHub/Olympics-Data-Analysis--SQL/README.md

 *	Break down all olympic games where India won medal for Hockey and how many medals in each olympic games.

-The file athlete_events.csv contains 271116 rows and 15 columns.
+The file olympics_history.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (olympics_history).
 The columns are:

 1. ID - Unique number for each athlete